Open Weekdays 7:30 to 5, Saturday 10 to 12:30

 If you need high density foam, couch foam, foam for couch cushions, foam cushions cut to size or furniture foam cushions, give us a call.

 Polyurethane foam for chair and sofa cushions comes in a myriad of forms.
 During the production process a manufacturer will adjust the properties of the polyurethane to achieve a desired strength, comfort level and durability.
 This flexibility in form makes polyurethane great for all sorts of uses.
-Because the most common grades are durable and elastic, it's an ideal for furniture and chair cushions.
+Because the most common grades are durable, elastic and available in different densities, it's an ideal furniture foam.
+We use this for most couch cushions and chair cushions.

 Memory foam was developed at NASA's Ames Research Center in the mid-sixties.
 It's made from polyurethane with additional chemicals to make it more gummy and dense.